daac-tools/daachorse/README.md

 the length of the input text.
 This crate uses the [compact double-array data structure](https://doi.org/10.1016/j.ipm.2006.04.004) for implementing the pattern match automaton for time and memory efficiency.
-The data structure not only supports constant-time state-to-state traversal but also represents each state in the space of only 12 bytes.
+The data structure not only supports constant-time state-to-state traversal but also represents each state using only 12 bytes of memory.

 ## Performance comparison